- File Explorer replaced Windows Explorer from previous versions of Windows, and sometimes it's not visible.

 In Windows 10, the File Explorer icon is available by default in the taskbar.
 File Explorer icon missing from Start Menu is an issue that you may encounter out of nowhere, though.

 Some Windows 10 users have reported that File Explorer is missing from the Start menu.
 This isn’t the only issue as many reported that File Explorer is slow on their PC.

 What can I do if the File Explorer icon is missing in Windows 10 Start menu?

 1. Verify Settings App

 - Click on the Start button and then click on the Settings icon available in the Start menu.
-Alternatively, you can simply press WIN + I keyboard shortcuts, to quickly launch the Settings app.
+Alternatively, you can simply press Windows + I keyboard shortcuts, to quickly launch the Settings app.

 - Now verify that the File Explorer option is On.
-If it is disabled, then enable it by moving the toggle, and File Explorer will definitely appear in the Start menu.
+If it is disabled, enable it by moving the toggle, and File Explorer will definitely appear in the Start menu.

 But for some reason, if you cannot change the setting for File Explorer or if the toggle is grayed out, then check out the next solution.